 If the Purple.4 mattress is way out of your price range, be sure to check out our Best Beds Under $1,000 list.

-In every review, comparison and buyer guide we publish, we always make sure to discuss weight.
+In every guide that we publish, we always make sure to discuss weight.
 It’s a subject that often goes overlooked.
 Your weight makes a big difference in how a particular mattress feels.

 In general, heavy people (250+ pounds) will feel like most beds are on the softer side of the spectrum.
 Big folks exert a lot more force on a mattress than average or small sized people.
 As a result, they tend to sink into the bed and feel more of the plush top layers.